Sacred Storytelling

 Dramatising the stories of the past that shape us.

 Humans have used theatre and reenactment for thousands of years, as entertainment, for education but also for sacred purposes.
-Part of our work is also crafting creative forms of storytelling that are community based, multi-disciplinary performances that inspire creativity and discussion on key stories that shape our communities.
+Part of our work is also crafting creative forms of storytelling that are community based, multi-disciplinary performances that inspire creativity and discussion on the key stories that shape our communities.
 These are fun but also require introspection and authenticity as performers and storytellers.

 The importance of imagination for visioning.